exasol/script-languages-release/doc/user_guide/script_options/script_options_version_1.md

 Only the known script options will be removed from the UDF source code during execution.
 Unknown script options will be kept, which might result in unexpected Java compilation errors.

-### %scriptclass Option

-Only the first occurrence of the `%scriptclass` option will be removed.
-If there is more than one occurrence, it will cause a compile error.

-### %jar Option

-#### Duplicates

-The implementation removes duplicates of the `%jar` option and reorders them alphabetically.

-#### Trailing White Spaces
+### Trailing white spaces in option values

-Trailing white spaces for JAR option values will be removed.
+Trailing white spaces for all option values will be removed.

 ```
 %jar abc.jar   ;